-GFP-Trap consists of an anti-GFP Nanobody/ VHH coupled to agarose or magnetic agarose beads.
-ChromoTek’s GFP-Trap is referenced in more than 1,600 scientific articles and is the gold standard for IP of GFP fusion proteins.
+GFP-Trap consists of an anti-GFP Nanobody/ VHH coupled to agarose beads, magnetic agarose beads, Magnetic Beads or multiwell plates.
+ChromoTek’s GFP-Trap is referenced in more than 1,700 scientific articles and is the gold standard for IP of GFP fusion proteins.

 GFP, EGFP, CFP, YFP, BFP and many more GFP derivatives, see:

 Mass spectrometry (MS)

 GFP-Trap Magnetic Particles M-270

 GFP VHH, recombinant binding protein